xdoko01/pgRPG/README.md

   - It issues commands to the other managers - serves as an input for them telling them what to load/delete.
   - From that perspecive QuestManager is not on the same level as the other managers.
 It is their boss.
   - Maybe the whole content of QuestManager should be part of the engine
   - QuestManager contains references to other managers even now

-### NEXT - Remove component from entity using quest file
-### NEXT - Implement copy of components from one entity to other entity in ecs_manager
-### NEXT - Possibly substitute 'id' key from quest file on entities for 'alias'.
-To make things more readable in the code and not to mismatch

 ### Quest/Phase as description and no class/object/instance
   *All is described in MIRO*